Bella B

 About me, my expertise, qualifications and SEND experience

-My experience is primarily with students who are verbal and working at E1- L2.
-My knowledge and expertise is in SEND, teaching English, Functional Skills, Communication and more recently Horticulture.
-I particularly enjoy getting to know students and building resources, activities and assessment based on a good understanding of their enthusiasms and areas of need.
-I enjoy working with students at a variety of stages in life including whose main focus is preparation for independent living.
+My experience in SEND is primarily with students who are verbal and working at E1- L2 and beyond.
+My knowledge and expertise is in teaching English, Functional Skills, Communication, PHSE and more recently Horticulture.
+I enjoy working with students at a variety of stages in life from primary through to those preparing for further education, training and independent living.

 How I Teach Students with SEND

-For students with ASD/Autism, a predictable order reinforced by visuals such as a lesson plan can be helpful.
-Checking into feelings with Zones of Regulations can be very helpful for both student and tutor.
-Chunked activities and opportunities for time out may also be needed.
+For students with ASD/Autism, a predictable order reinforced by visuals including a lesson plan and chunked activites can be helpful.
+Checking into feelings with Zones of Regulations and opportunities for breaks are also useful.

-For students with Attention Deficit Disorders who often struggle to complete tasks in a single sitting; chunking or breaking tasks down with visual reminders can be very useful.
-Short, stepped instructions, a positive approach to re-focussing, physical learning and opportunities to lead can also be very helpful.
-It is helpful to acknowledge the source of distraction before moving on (back) to the lesson.
+For students with Attention Deficit Disorders, chunking or breaking tasks down into single steps with visual reminders can be very useful.
+Short instructions, acknowledging a source of distraction before positively refocussing positively, physical learning and opportunities to lead can also be very helpful.

 For students with Oppositional Behaviours.
 Some students have built up negative associations to formal education.
-Finding subjects ways of working that they are confident working in, is and building a respectful atmosphere are great starts to learning.
-It can be useful to offer statements and “I wonder if..” suppositions rather than instructions and questions which engage rather than pressurise.
-Allowing students a sense of ownership over their learning: following their lead in focus of learning as much as possible is also important.
-This may be a slow process as building trust is crucial to success.
+Finding ways of working that they are confident in, and building a respectful atmosphere are great starting points.
+It can be useful to offer “I wonder if..” suppositions rather than instructions or direct questions in order to engage without pressure.
+Allowing students a sense of ownership over their learning: following their lead in its focus as much as possible is also important.

 For students with Dyslexia, celebrating successes and enthusiasms to keep learning a positive experience is so important.
 There are many useful resources available.
-These can be low tech: Grippy pens, reading rulers, sand and textured approaches to letter and word formation can be fun and helpful too.
-Changes of font size, shape and page colour, use of Accelerated Reader, text to speech and speech to text and other Read/Write software can also be useful as can verbal memos.
-RNIB bookshare offer support to students with Dyslexia friendly and audio books.
-Use of a laptop and grippy pens, and ‘dual coding’ approaches can also be very useful for students with Dyspraxia.
+These can be low tech: Grippy pens, reading rulers, and textured approaches to letter and word formation can be fun and helpful too.
+Changes of font and page colour, use of Accelerated Reader, and other Read/Write software can also be useful as can verbal memos.
+Use of a laptop and ‘dual coding’ approaches can also be very useful for students with Dyspraxia.

 I have taught many students experiencing poor mental health.
 Recognising triggers, accepting good and bad days, and having a bank of resources which they have identified as helpful for self-regulation is important.

 Working positively with students, families, and other stakeholders is crucial to delivering effectively personalised, highly differentiated lessons.
-One area of difficulty (with sleep for example) can play havoc with a students ability and willingness to learn.
-I am happy to embed other study areas of discussion and learning: to work holistically in educational terms with the student.
+One area of difficulty (sleep for example) can play havoc with a students’ ability and willingness to learn.
+I am happy to embed other areas of learning where there is a natural fit and to work holistically in educational terms with the student.

 How I teach English